AUM

 The 5 Klesa are:

-2. Asmita (Egoism) is the attachment to ego and the ego's sense of reality.
-It is mistaking the physical, emotional and mental aspects of the mind-body for the true Self.
+Asmita (Egoism) is the attachment to ego and the ego's sense of reality.
+It is the false identification, mistaking the physical, emotional and mental aspects of the mind-body for the true Self.

-5. Abhinivesa (Clinging To Life) is the fear of death and desire to live, even if life is filled with misery.
+Abhinivesa (Fear) is the fear of death, and desire to cling to life, even if life is filled with misery.

 Pancha-Kosha